-The Student Forum component of the UArctic Rectors' Forum and Conference will bring together students from UArctic member institutions located in the Arctic and beyond.
-It will run in parallel with the Rectors' Forum and the Conference, over both events.
+The Student Forum component of the UArctic Rectors' Forum and Conference brought students together from UArctic member institutions located in the Arctic and beyond to run in parallel with the Rectors' Forum and the Conference, over both events.

-A special discounted student delegate package will be available that includes registration fees for both the Forum and the Conference, along with all meals and accommodation, with the excursion as an optional extra (as detailed on the Registration section).
+A special discounted student delegate package was available.
+It included registration fees for both the Forum and the Conference, along with all meals and accommodation, with the excursion as an optional extra (as detailed on the Registration section).

-In order to participate, students must email a letter to The UArctic at: firstname.lastname@example.org along with a confirmation letter from their institution.
+Interested students were required to email a letter to The UArctic at: email@example.com along with a confirmation letter from their institution.

 The Anthropocene in the Arctic

 Movements and Encounters of Northern Peoples in the Long Term

 Health, Education and Culture Change in the North